dec3ntraliz3d/youtube_to_blog/README.md

 1. The script fetches the title and transcript of the specified YouTube video.
 2. The transcript is passed to an AI model (like `deepseek-r1`) running locally via Ollama.
-3. The AI summarizes the transcript into a structured and formatted blog post.
+3. The AI summarizes the transcript into a structured and formatted post.
-4. The generated blog post is saved as a Markdown file using the video title as the filename.
+4. The generated post is saved as a Markdown file using the video title as the filename.

 ## Example Output